Axnjr/SEM7/GameTheory.md

 4. If both remain silent, they each get 1 year for the lesser offense.

 # 6. Game theory Applications:
-Game theory is a branch of mathematics that studies strategic interactions between decision-makers, known as “players.”
-It analyzes situations where the outcome for each participant depends on the choices made by all involved.
-This field provides tools to model and predict the behavior of players in competitive and cooperative scenarios.
 Below are two notable applications:

 - **Auction Design and Bidding Strategies**: